Platform defines a standard

 - Hardware examples.

 A computer system - complete, working computer.
-It includes not only the computer, but also any software and peripheral devices that are necessary to make the computer function.
+It includes not only the computer, but

 See also: